Chapter 4 : Ch. 4

 “Severus!” she breathed, putting a hand over her racing heart.

-“If the Dark Lord knew the way to catch you unawares was to put a history book in your hands, we’d be in trouble,” Snape smirked, but his eyes betrayed his amusement.
+“If the Dark Lord knew the way to catch you unawares was to put a history book in your hands, we’d be in trouble,” Snape said quietly, smirking, but his eyes betrayed his amusement.

 “Well, I guess it’s up to you to make sure my weaknesses are kept in the dark, isn’t it?” she teased back as her heart rate slowed to its usual tempo.